Kagee/kirigami-bed-manual/README.md

 Feel free to [download the latest PRE-RELEASE version of the manual](PRE-RELEASE%20Kirigami%20Assembly%20Manual.pdf).
 All feedback is appreciated.

 ## Manual source code
-The manual itself if created using Google Slides.
+The manual itself is created using Google Slides.
 There is thus no source code version of the manual in this repository.
-For the current time, contact me to get read/write access to the source slides.
+For now, contact me to get read/write access to the source slides.

 ## CAD
 The manual makes extensive use of of Fusion 360 renders from a "Kirigami complete CAD".
 It is avaliable in the subfolder [CAD](CAD).